Punctuality

 Good punctuality at school is essential for students to achieve their full educational potential.
 It is also vital for students to form good habits for later life.
 Punctuality records form part of references passed onto employers or higher educational institutes.

-All students are expected to arrive punctually for school in the morning and to arrive punctually for each lesson.
+All students are expected to arrive punctually for school in the morning (by 8.30am, ready for their tutor time) and to arrive punctually for each lesson.
 A register is taken at the start of the day and during each lesson.
 Students arriving late are recorded as thus on the register, along with how many minutes late they are.

 Lateness to school